gogins/csound-android/README.md

 Prerequisites for building Csound for Android include:

-1. You must install up to date versions of Android Studio, Android SDK 21 and the current SDK, GDB, LLDB, the NDK, and build tools.
-Install these using the SDK Manager.
+1. You must install up to date versions of Android Studio, Android SDK 22 and the current SDK, GDB, LLDB, the NDK, and build tools.
+Install these using Android Studio's SDK Manager.

 2. In order to enable local NDK builds (i.e. in individual subdirectories), you must set the following environment variables, probably in your